 We’re happy to announce the latest updates to Provar with the release of version 2.6.0.
 The latest release of Provar version 2.6.0 is now available in the Provar Success Portal.
 This release ensures compatibility with the Salesforce Spring ’22 release to keep your tests working correctly with all the latest Salesforce updates.

 - Provar compatibility updates for Spring ‘22, including guidance about any instances where your test cases may require revision.

 - Chrome 96 and 97 compatibility, keeping you up-to-date with the latest versions for Chrome for test authoring and execution.

 - Assert Step UI condition is redesigned

 Providing ongoing support is a part of our promise to help you deliver robust, scalable and repeatable testing to achieve release agility, drive down system errors and get the maximum return on your Salesforce investment.
 If you have any questions regarding 2.6.0, please get in touch with us and we would be happy to help.
-To raise a case, simply log into the Provar Success Community and click View/Raise Case.
+To raise a case, simply log into the Provar Success Portal and click View/Raise Case.

 Salesforce Spring ’22 support